-Anyone else having half a panic attack every time they realise it’s nearly the end of 2017?
-Surely not just us.
+The end of 2017 is upon us, and it’s slightly terrifying.
 The year has disappeared without any notice, and somehow we’re looking down the barrel of 2018.

 In order to stave off this anxiety about the unstoppable passage of time, let’s look at the public holidays we have to look forward to next year.
 Call it positive thinking.

 Of course, most of these dates aren’t exact or confirmed, but we’ll update them as we know.
 If you’re looking to map out your ideal holidays for next year, though, you’ve come to the right place.
 Keep watching that moon.